The Story of the May Sisters

 This Morse Apollo 6400 Fotomatic V sewing machine is the baby of the May sisters, barely half a century old.
-Her retro disco styling make her one of the most attractive machines in the collection.
+Her retro disco styling makes her one of the most attractive modern machines in the collection.
 Morse imported machines made in Japan by Toyota and Pine for resale in the US from 1948 through the 1970s.
 One of the frustrating issues with these machines is that there is virtually no information about when any of the models were released so dating them is almost impossible.
 After failing to find information about this machine under the Morse brand, I got the idea of searching through Toyota's sewing machine history and struck pay dirt.
 On the official Toyota website, they have a picture of this machine with the statement it was made for US resale.
 It was released in 1968 and had the Toyota designation of Z765.

 ~ Daisy May ~

 Manufactured in 1958, Daisy May has a form similar to modern machines, but two features mark her as belonging to an earlier era.
 First: her body is solid cast iron, which doubles her weight over more contemporary machines consisting of as much as 50-percent plastic.
 Second: she has an external motor.
 In operation she suffers from both motor and internal noises that make sewing on her a little distracting.
 Her bobbin and bobbin case are the same as modern machines.

 oddity about Daisy May as well as all the other antique sewing

 their needles all thread from left to right.
 Modern machines almost always thread from front to back.